ostconf/ostconf.github.io/index.md

 *  Localized interface: english, german
 *  Backup and restore of all OSTC configuration parameters to/from iCloud drive (since 1.1)

+## Firmware Update

+* * *

+### OSTC 2, 3, plus etc.

+In previous versions of the app some users had problems with updating the firmware.
+This problem is solved now by skipping the "Verify" step which is actually not necessary: the OSTC will neither install a corrupt firmware file.
+However, you still can enable "Verify" in the settings.

+### OSTC 4

+The OSTC4 firmware consists of three different parts (firmware, RTE, fonts).
+In each update step only one part is updated.
+Thus, you have to execute the update up to three times - a dialog shows the details.

 ## Backup and Restore

 * * *